PFAS

 Currently unavoidable use (“CUU”), exemptions, and the effects on electronic equipment

-The PFAS ban will take effect January 1, 2032 for any products that contain intentionally added PFAS unless the DEP determines that the use of PFAS in the product is a currently unavoidable use.
+The PFAS ban will take effect January 1, 2032 for most products (including electronic equipment) that contain intentionally added PFAS unless the DEP determines that the use of PFAS in the product is a currently unavoidable use.
 The DEP will accept proposals for currently unavoidable use (“CUU”) determinations.
-Manufacturers may individually or collectively submit proposals to PFASProducts@maine.gov.
-A separate proposal must be submitted for each individual combination of product category and the associated industrial sector.
-Details on the contents of what should be included in each proposal can be found under section 9.A of the proposed text.
+As the Prohibited Categories approach their prohibition date, the DEP will solicit requests for CUU designations.

 The proposed regulation includes exemptions for federal preemption (including products meeting the standards or requirements of the FAA, NASA, DOD, or DHS), certain product packaging, used products or components, firefighting or fire-suppressing foams, certain medical prosthetics or orthotic devices and drugs regulated under the FDA, certain veterinary products regulated under the FDA, environmental or water testing devices, motor vehicles regulated under federal motor vehicle safety standards, watercrafts or seaplanes, semiconductors*, and non-consumer electronics and non-consumer laboratory equipment.
 These exemptions cover both the products, and equipment directly used in the manufacture of these products.